jhroemer/jhroemer.github.io/src/content/posts/WIP-rfc.md

 ### Discussion

 The reason you're going through the effort of producing an RFC is not to convince others, but to make sure that you're utilizing the collective knowledge you have in a company/org, and surface important discussions before the project kicks off.
-It's only natural that you would try to make the perfect proposal, that everyone will approve without question, but striving for perfect is often a fools errand.
-And what would 'perfect' even mean for an RFC?
+It's only natural that you would want to make the perfect proposal, that everyone will approve without question.
+Most of us are vain creatures at the end of the day.
+But striving for perfect is often a fools errand.
+And what does 'perfect' even mean for an RFC?

 From my perspective, you're looking for:

-- Productive discussions; some things may be more complicated than they seem
+- Productive discussions; some things may be more complicated than they seem.
 - Feedback; is the proposal on the right- or wrong track?
-It's hard to know how success looks like, and maybe not going forward with a project is the path to success.
+It's hard to know how success looks like, and the better path might in some cases be to _not_ move forward with a proposed project.
-- .. and alignment; if you're dealing with a non-trivial problem, probably more than a few people are going to be working on it, or otherwise going to be impacted by it.
-Doesn't hurt to have some alignment.
+- Alignment. if you're dealing with a non-trivial problem, probably more than a few people are going to be working on it, or otherwise going to be impacted by it.
+It doesn't hurt to be on the same page.

 It turns out, my RFC was extremely effective at provoking all of that, albeit in a more chaotic way than I anticipated.